Local Views

 Their first focus will be on protecting infrastructure identified as “at risk” by an October, 2022 report by FB Environmental Engineers, Vulnerability Assessment and Action Plan for the Town of Gouldsboro.

 Two priority areas are located along Corea Road (State Route 195) at the intersection with Grand Marsh Bay Road and north of the intersection with Cranberry Point Road.
-The committee is currently working on grant applications to the Maine Department of Transportation and the Maine Governor’s Office’s Community Action Grant program.
-Each grant would award up to $50,000 and the money would be used to employ professional engineers in a scoping of alternatives to the current road sections subject to flooding by storm surge and rising sea level.
+The committee has successfully applied to the Maine Department of Transportation and the Maine Governor’s Office’s Community Action Grant program, and has received a $50,000 grant to employ professional engineers in a scoping of alternatives to the current road sections subject to flooding by storm surge and rising sea level.

 The committee has regular meetings on certain Mondays and these meetings are open to the public.
-Their next meeting is scheduled for February 5 at 5:00 PM at the Town Hall.
-Please check the Town of Gouldsboro website for further scheduling.
+Please check the Town of Gouldsboro website for scheduling.
+The second of 4 public meetings will be held at 4pm on Saturday, Nov.
+16, at the Black Duck Inn.